6mile/tvpo/README.md

 ## Introduction to TVPO

-TVPO is a process similar to a typical attack chain.
-In
+TVPO is a process similar to a typical attack chain but for threat modelling.
+It's really simple and works like this:
+First, you choose a target.
+Then you identify what value that target provides to the attacker.
+Next, you identify anti-patterns in the target that you can use for offensive operations.
+Finally, you define the objectives for the offensive operation including timeline, goals and how the operational infrastructure is managed.

 ![tvpo-thin-banner.png](playbooks/images/tvpo-thin-banner.png)